 Imposed taxes and charges in total

-The total amount of taxes and charges imposed is the total amount of taxes and charges that the individual paid during the year, including any punitive tax increase.
-The total also includes church tax, health insurance contributions, public broadcasting tax (as of 2013) and the Åland Islands media fee (as of 2021).
+Imposed taxes and charges in total is the total amount of taxes and charges imposed on the individual during the year, including any late-filing penalty and punitive tax increase.
+The total also includes church tax, health insurance contributions, and public broadcasting tax (as of 2013) or the Åland Islands media fee (as of 2021).

-The public information does not include late-payment interest or refund interest.
+The public information does not include late-payment interest with relief or refund interest (credit interest).
 Late-payment interest with relief is imposed on back taxes and additional prepayments.
 Credit interest is accrued on the amount of tax refund payable to the individual.
-Credit interest is added to a tax refund when it is paid to the taxpayer’s bank account or used to pay a tax.
+Credit interest is added to a tax refund when the refund is paid to the taxpayer’s bank account or used to pay a tax.

 Prepayments/withholding in total